 Rachio vs RainMachine: Pros & Cons and Verdict

-In this article, we’ll review, compare and evaluate the most important aspects of both sprinkler controllers.
-We’ll also present detailed charts and lastly, we’ll come up with a reasonable verdict and crown either of these two as the leading product.
+In this article, we’ll review, compare and evaluate the most critical aspects of both sprinkler controllers.
+We’ll also present detailed charts, and lastly, we’ll come up with a reasonable verdict and crown either of these two as the leading product.

 1. Installation Process

 Today, people don’t buy things that are hard to install.
 Everyone searches for DIY devices that are easy to activate.
 We need to be sure that Rachio and RainMachine have simple installation processes that don’t require professional assistance.